jesstytam/specieshindex/README.md

     `Create API Key`.
 4. Read the legal documents and check the boxes.

+#### Using your API key securely

 After acquiring your key, make sure to store it safely.
-The following steps will enable you to save it as an environment variable.
+The following steps will enable you to save it as an environment variable, without saving it in the console or script.

 ``` r
 file.edit("~/.Renviron")